Sprite Sheet Unpacker

 What makes it useful in daily production

 The biggest value is having several recovery paths in one place.
-Metadata-driven extraction handles known exports, auto detect covers transparent atlases without config, and grid/custom slicing gives deterministic control when heuristics are not enough.
+Metadata-driven extraction handles known exports, auto detect covers transparent atlases without config, manual recovery fixes broken regions, and grid/custom slicing gives deterministic control when heuristics are not enough.

 Whether your query is sprite sheet unpacker, atlas to sprites, or reverse texture packer, the goal is the same: recover clean frame images with predictable output and minimal setup.